olympus-616/alpha/source_of_truth/alchemisthomer/modules/chronos.tasks.md

 ### In Progress
 - Tasks:
     - [x] Pricing to Charlie
-    -
-    - [ ] Skedulo Test Coverage Deployment is failing to staging org
+    - [x] Skedulo Test Coverage Deployment is failing to staging org
         - Push branch release/staging into it (via feature/refreshEnv_20240919).
 Then will push staging branch down into release/uat
     - [x] Skedulo Test Coverage Deployment is failing to staging org
     - [ ] Get datapopulation batch working
         - Monika is working on this
     - [ ] Research LOA Notifications
+        - need to deploy fix to prod (push the templates to prod and the job is now properly scheduled)
     - [ ] Research Skills Sync
         - Need Id https://procasemanagement.my.salesforce.com/003UW000004Dpte
         Syed Shahid that is the name of the CMRN the user gave
+        - need to update the workday mapping or remove it completely
     - [x] Delete Metadata from Justin

     - [ ] Web2Case Go Live Plan